;

 No more than 6 credits of ESCI 491 or ESCI 492 may count toward the degree.

-Complete additional credits to achieve the minimum credits needed for any degree at UNC; for this program, that will typically be 3 credits.
+Complete additional credits to achieve the minimum credits needed for any degree at UNC; for this program, that will typically be 9 credits but may be more depending on what is chosen to toward LAC requirements.

 *Note: Students who apply the recommended courses to both the liberal arts curriculum and the major requirements will have an increased number of university wide electives to apply to this degree.
 See your advisor for details.